 France to start training Libyan police in coming weeks

-PARIS, May 13 (Reuters) - France said on Tuesday it would begin training Libyan policemen in the coming weeks, more than a year after pledging to do so as part of efforts to help restore security in the North African state.
+PARIS (Reuters) - France said on Tuesday it would begin training Libyan policemen in the coming weeks, more than a year after pledging to do so as part of efforts to help restore security in the North African state.

 Paris is worried by the situation in energy producer Libya which, more than two-and-a-half years after the fall of Muammar Gaddafi, is struggling to contain violence between militias and Islamist militants who are gaining ground in the south.

-Paris agreed in February 2013 to initially train 1,000 Libyan police in counter-terrorism with another 1,500 after that, but, with Libya's parliament paralysed by rivalries and brigades of heavily armed former rebels, Western countries have been reluctant to interfere in the internal political situation.
+Paris agreed in February 2013 to initially train 1,000 Libyan police in counter-terrorism with another 1,500 after that, but, with Libya's parliament paralyzed by rivalries and brigades of heavily armed former rebels, Western countries have been reluctant to interfere in the internal political situation.

 "This training will start.
 We are examining the extra requests made by the Libyans," foreign ministry spokesman Romain Nadal told reporters.
 "It's a question of weeks."